axelarnetwork/interchain-governance-orchestrator/docs/sample.md

 const InterchainProposalSenderAddressOnEthereum =
   "0xInterchainProposalSenderAddressOnEthereum";

-// Wallet setup
+// Set up your wallet
 const signer = new ethers.Wallet("YOUR_EVM_PRIVATE_KEY");

-// Contracts setup
+// Initialize the contracts
 const governorAlphaContract = new Contract( GovernorAlphaAddressOnEthereum, governorAlphaABI,